 Which is true.
 Ireland now has a version of the Halloween I remember as a kid.
 Decorations on the windows, pumpkins carved out as jack-o-lanterns and kids in costumes – generally store-bought – going door-to-door collecting chocolate bars and other candy.
 Apples and other fruits are frowned upon as are the dreaded monkey nuts.

 The whole adult Halloween thing has even caught on here too, although that's always struck me as kind of creepy.
-Halloween was, and should be, for kids.
+Halloween was and should be, for kids.

-So, we have an American Halloween, although so far we don't have the religious, political, excessively child-protective objections to the day that seem to have ruined the day for kids in towns across America.
+So, we have an American Halloween, although so far we don't have the religious, political, excessively child-protective objections to the day that seems to have ruined the day for kids in towns across America.
 Not yet, but I expect to start hearing that stuff any day now.